jqwik-team/jqwik-samples/README.md

 The [jqwik-starter-maven] project demonstrates how to use jqwik with Maven.

+### jqwik with Bach

+The [jqwik-starter-Bach] project demonstrates how to use jqwik with Bach.

 ## Other jqwik Samples

 ### jqwik with Spring Boot with Gradle